 Psychotherapist Dr. Jenn Mann, the author of The Relationship Fix, advises against such impulses.
 When to say “I love you” in a teenage relationship or an adult one?
 According to her, it’s important to take the temperature of the relationship before even entertaining this thought.

 She says, “Is your relationship marked by hot-and-cold dynamics?
 Or is it a steady partnership that can grow into a mutual, long-term commitment?
 If someone is willing to be exclusive with you, or at least consider you their primary partner when monogamy is not the goal, then that’s a good signal to go on.”

 Related Reading: 365 Reasons Why I Love You | On Field Survey 2021

-To the question of when is the right time to say ‘I love you’, Jae Rajesh, a former Commander of the Indian Navy and currently a yoga and wellness coach, says, “Say it when and because you feel it in you.
+Jae Rajesh, a former Commander of the Indian Navy and currently a yoga and wellness coach, shares a related story with our readers, “Say it when and because you feel it in you.
 Love is an emotion.
 It cannot be planned.
-Nor is it permanent to make it a contracted emotion, that once it’s declared is bound to remain.
-So, say it when you’re actually feeling it.
-Else it’s just romantic manipulation of the other person.”
+Nor is it permanent to make it a contracted emotion, that once declared, it’s bound to remain.
+So, say it when you actually feel it.
+Else it’s just plain romantic manipulation of the other person.”

-On similar lines, Kolkata-based Madhu Jaswal says, “When to say ‘I love you’ for the first time?
+On similar lines, Kolkata-based Madhu Jaswal says, “When to say “I love you” to your boyfriend or your girlfriend for the first time?
 The moment your heart is at ease and the person feels like home.
 That’s the point when one is not only vocal about their feelings but their every action also conveys how they feel, loud and clear.”